Welcome to the Harrison Family History blog.

 - Ann (c.
 1745 - d.
 October 3, 1786) married Matthew Roe at Egton on June 5, 1763.
 Matthew was a weaver and lived in Egton Township.

 married Mary Readman (1746/7 - March 24, 1825?) at Egton on June 10, 1770 lived Glaisdaleside, Egton Township, North Yorkshire.
 Joseph was a tailor.
 In 1778 he was left £100 in his father's will and was to pay his mother 20 shillings a year for life.
 Joseph died and was buried at Egton on July 11, 1806.
-No will has been found.
+His age at death was not recorded but he must have been born after 1853 as only two children (his elder siblings William and Ann) are listed on the 1753 Egton recusant list.
+No will has been found for him.
 In the Egton Anglican Parish records he is recorded as living in Glaisdale.
 His father's farm was in Glaisdaleside the portion of the Glaisdale valley within Egton Township (the boundary follows the beck that flows down the valley to the Esk River).
-Based on subsequent baptismal entries for his children in the St. Thomas Anglican Church records that they lived in Glaisdale, my guess is that he and his family lived in a cottage on the farm of his brother William called Poplar Hall.
+Based on subsequent baptismal entries for his children in the St. Thomas Anglican Church records that they lived in Glaisdale, I feel pretty confident that he and his family lived in a cottage on the farm of his brother William (who inherited the leasehold from this father William) called Poplar Hall.
 This cottage later became the home of his nephew Robert who was also a tailor.
 I wonder if Robert might have been an apprentice of Joseph?
 Robert Harrison moved into Poplar Hall after his marriage in 1822.
 It is understood that at the time some work was necessary as the house had been vacant for some time.
 It was demolished about 1900.
 Since Joseph Harrison died in 1806 perhaps the house was empty from that date - or sometime after.
+I am uncertain where Mary Harrison and her children lived after Joseph's death in 1806.
 There is a burial for a Mary Harrison recorded in Egton on March 25, 1825.
 Her abode is given as East End, a farm located east of Egton.
 Her age is given as 75 years, which suggests a birth year of circa 1750 which fits well with the known birth year of Mary Readman.

 - Unknown child - the 1780 Glaisdale Recusant list indicates that Joseph and Mary Harrison had 3 children.
 However only 2 are known - William and Mary.
 This child is most likely a girl given that William is named after his grandfather as per the naming convention of the time of naming the first born male after the father's father.

-- William baptized February 8, 1773 at Egton Anglican Church - married Mary Hutchinson at Egton in 1804.
-Immigrated to Canada in 1831.
+- William baptized February 8, 1773 at Egton Anglican Church.
+William married Mary Hutchinson at Egton in 1804, and immigrated to Canada in 1831 with his family.